LiminalCrab/sudogami/src/wiki/typescript.md

 Can be transpiled to multiple JavaScript flavors.

 Type annotations & Strongly typed libraries, code is automatically documented in the IDE.
 Refer to online documentation for libraries that you use.
-The compiler can catch bugs in advance.
+The compiler can catch bugs in advance...

 # Resources